jenweber/the-ember-components-museum/tests/dummy/app/templates/docs/angle-brackets.md

 If you're starting a new project, you should probably use Angle Bracket syntax instead of curly bracket syntax, since it has some new helpful features.
 For example, Angle Brackets can have a component named with one word, like `simple`.
 No dash needed!
 It's also much easier to tell that something in a template is a component and not a helper or variable.

 ## Learn more

+- <a href="https://guides.emberjs.com/release/components/defining-a-component/">Defining a component</a>, from the Ember.js Guides
+- <a href="https://guides.emberjs.com/release/reference/syntax-conversion-guide/">Angle Bracket Syntax conversion</a> from curly braces, from the Ember.js Guides